 SOCIOLOGY

-SOC-1 - Introduction to Sociology 3 units
+SOC-1 - Introduction to Sociology UC, CSU (C-ID SOCI 110)

-UC, CSU

 An introduction to the basic concepts relating to the study of society.
 The course includes investigation into the foundations of sociology including its overall perspective, theoretical orientations, and research methodology; the foundations of social life including the components of culture, social interaction and the process of socialization, groups, organizations, and deviance; economic social inequality based upon class, race, sex, and age; social institutions; and dimensions of social change.
 54 hours lecture.